sculpin/sculpin.io/source/download.md

 # Download

+There are a number of ways to download Sculpin.
+The easiest way is to download the phar.
+Most of the examples will assume this is how Sculpin has been installed.
+Depending on what you want to do, your level of experience with Sculpin, and your level of experience with Composer, one of the other options *may* be more appropriate.

+Confused about which option is best for your use case?
+Ask the [Sculpin community]({{site.url}}/community/)!
+They will be happy to help. :)

 <br>

 ## Download the Phar

-Downloading `sculpin.phar` is the best way to get up and running with Sculpin.
-It is a self-contained archive containing all of its dependencies and is ready to run.
-You can download it like this:
+Downloading `sculpin.phar` is the best way to get up and running with Sculpin since it is a ready to run self-contained archive.
+You can download it like
+this:

     curl -sS -O https://download.sculpin.io/sculpin.phar